-THE BRIDE OF THE WILDERNESS, THE SKIDE OF THE WILDERNESS, By EMERSON BENNETT, author of "Viola," "Clara Moreland," "The Forged Will," etc. This Novelet, by the popular author of "Clara Moreland," we design following by another, called THE STEP-MOTHER, By Mrs. MARY A. DENISON, author of "Home Pictures."
-"Gertrude Russell." etc.
+THE BRIDE OF THE WILDERNESS.
+By EMERSON BENNETT, author of "Viola," "Clars Moreland," "The Forged Will," etc. This Novelet, by the popular author of "Clars Moreland," we design following by another, called THE STEP-MOTHER,

-tures," "Gertrude Russell." etc.
+THE STEP-MOTHER,

+By Mrs. MARY A. DENISON, author of "Home Pictures," "Gertrude Russell," etc.

 We have also the promise of a number of

 SKETCHES BY GRACE GREENWOOD,

-Whose brilliant and versatile pen will be almost exclusively employed upon the Post and her own "Little Pilgrim."
+Whose brilliant and versatile pen will be almost ex-clusively employed upon the Post and her own "Lit-tle Pilgrim."

-Mrs. Southworth-whose fascinating works are now being rapidly republished in England-also, will maintain her old and pleasant councetion with the Post.
-The next story from her gifted pen will be entitled 4

-Miriam, The Avenger; or, The Fatal Vow.
+Mrs. Southworth-whose fascinating works are now being rapidly republished in England-also, will maintain her old and pleasant connection with the Post.
+The next story from her gifted pen will be en-titled 4 Miriam, The Avenger; or, The Fatal Yow to any part of the United States, when paid quarterly in advance, is only 26 cents a year.